 Security with a Place to Call Home

 Most people can remember when the housing bubble broke just a few years ago.
-It was horrible lose their homes due to the greed of big banks who were never penalized.
+It was horrible to see thousands of people lose their homes.
 Most (not all) Americans have recovered but there are hundreds of thousands who lack the security of a place to call home this Thanksgiving.

 - More than half a million people in the US are homeless, including veterans and single youth/young adults.
-Plus 50% of the homeless population is over the age of 50 (see 2016's Shocking Homelessness Statistics for more information).
+Plus 50% of the homeless population is over the age of 50 (see 2016's Shocking Homelessness Statistics).

 - Now the Haitians are being told they're no longer welcome in the US, and what about the American citizens who live in Puerto Rico.
-Citizenship and taxes don't seem to be good enough when for whatever arcane rule prevents them from voting!
+Citizenship and taxes don't seem to be good enough when arcane rules prevent them from voting!

 At this point I must admit I'm ashamed to be an American.

-- Family and friends joined us for dinner.
+- Family and friends (grandmother, aunt and uncle) always joined us for dinner.

 Thanksgiving Traditions that Help Others

-Here are some of my personal and family activities that come to mind, especially when I think about the special holidays that happen at the end of the year.
+During the holidays I've always reached out to help others, and teach my boys to do the same.
+Here are some ideas that make my family's holidays special at the end of the year.
 Pay-it-forward can happen any time of year, although it's more important during the holidays when people focus on family, food and giving gifts.

 - Gift clothes you don't wear – A favorite year end activity is cleaning out my closet.
-What hasn't been worn that year (jewelry too), gets taken a SafePlace (find your location) in Portsmouth, New Hampshire (or similar community non-profit serving mothers and young adults).
+What hasn't been worn that year (jewelry too), gets taken to a SafePlace (find your location) or similar community non-profit serving mothers and young adults.

-- Donate toiletries to the homeless – When traveling I always bring home the soap, shampoo and other toiletries, a habit started when I lived/worked in Asia (loved the packaging).
+- Donate toiletries to the homeless – When traveling I always bring home the soap, shampoo and other toiletries, a habit started when I lived/worked in Asia.
 Right after Thanksgiving, they all get donated to a local non-profit supporting the homeless.

 - Share holiday decorations with seniors in nursing homes – One year I decided to clear out all the flower vases above the refrigerator.
-I invited friends to bring their own vases and unwanted decorations.
+My friends brought vases and unwanted decorations.
 My decorator picked up evergreen branches and taught us how to make big, beautiful bows.
-Another friend dropped about 15 decorated vases off at the nursing home where her mother lives.
+We took 15 decorated vases to a local nursing home.

-- Meals on wheels – This concept is amazing once you need the help, as I had to sign my mother up this year.
-It's not just the food.
+- Meals on wheels – This concept is amazing once you need the help.
+After signing my mother up, I realized it's much more than the food.
 Many housebound seniors are lonely so a visitor if only for a few minutes, is appreciated.

 Holiday Traditions that Fit Your Budget